 holidays.

-2.2 Improving moments in the classroom and in the course of extracurricular and extracurricular activities:
+2.2 Health-improving moments in the classroom and during extracurricular and extracurricular activities:

 Minutes of relaxation